 - The rates that sea ice is retreating means that soon it will be possible for commercial shipping vessels to use the Northern Sea route as a viable alternative to the Suez Canal all year round.

 - The Arctic is a harsh environment to operate in, with hazards from floating ice, fog and violent storms.
 In combination with poor mapping, insufficient resources for search and rescue capacity and the difficulty of clearing up oil spills in the region.
-Each of these means that the environmental risks of an oil spill from a tanker are significantly increased.
-This is especially problematic with spills involving heavy fuel oil, which is much more hazardous than other oil, and if it leaks out it is very slow to break down, especially in cold water.
+Each of these means that the environmental risks of an oil spill from a tanker or an incident at sea are significantly increased.

 - Increased shipping also raises the risk of ship strikes for marine mammals, as well as noise pollution and invasive species entering the waters.
 This puts the Arctic Ocean, its wildlife, and the people who depend on them at risk.